 The attribute-value model is often used when a matrix-type model would result in many empty cells.
 This model treats each point observation as a single record, which contains fields for location, time, the variable (attribute) name, and value.
 There may be other multiple columns to context, or for flags, methods, etc. For ecologists, this data model is useful for (1) biodiversity (the Darwin Core Archive model used by GBIF is key-value) and (2) sensor data that if put in a matrix-format might require a very wide table, or would have many empty cells, for example when species are not regularly observed or sensors not deployed consistently.

 The advantages of the key-value model are its flexibility and efficiency.
-However, data tables in this format are not easily (or completely) described in of EML (Version 2.x).
-EML includes descriptors for type (numeric, string), unit, and precision which must apply by all values in that column.
-So generally, any data entity of the key-value model will have both the key and value columns typed as “nominal text” to accommodate any content.
+However, data tables in this format are not easily (or completely) described by EML (Version 2.x).
+EML includes descriptors for type (numeric, string), unit, and precision which must apply to all values in the same column.
+So generally, any data entity of the key-value model will have both, the key and value columns typed as “nominal text” to accommodate any content.
 When values are numeric, text-typing will reduce data’s understanding considerably, unless additional columns for attributes like unit or precision are included as context columns.
 The basic features of these two models are summarized below.

 |size||tend to be compact, with no empty cells||there may be many empty cells|

 |additions (ongoing datasets only)||multiple rows are added for each time & location addition||generally, one row per time & location addition|

 |data model maintenance, e.g., for an ongoing dataset||no columns will need to be added for new measurements; new measurements are simply new rows||you may need to add columns over time, e.g., when new measurements are added|

 |implications for EML typing||“value” must be typed and described generally enough to fit all values, e.g., “string”||structured attribute descriptions can be very detailed|